-There is nothing like riding a trike with a smooth, quiet drivetrain.
+There is nothing like riding with a smooth, quiet drivetrain.
 Over time, it is easy to take the health of your drivetrain for granted and overlook the noises that you start to hear when riding.
 Here are the top three chain issues we see at the shop:

 Problem One - Not Cleaning Your Chain